Readri205/MS3_Plant_Manager/README.md

     *   #### Colour Scheme
         * The main colour is 'Teal' (#008080), designed to provide a light neutral background to highlight a 'Yellow" (#FFFF00) text.
 The colours have been manipulated to lighten or darken them using 'Materialize' CSS properties.
 The various shades of 'Teal' are used to reference the 'greenness' of the plant kingdom.
     *   #### Typography
-        * The "Roboto" font is the main font used throughout the whole website with Sans Serif as the fallback font in case the font isn't imported into the site correctly.
-"Roboto" is a clean font which is both attractive and appropriate.
+        * The site uses the 'Materialize' default font 'Roboto' font is the main font used throughout the whole website.
+'Roboto' is a clean font which is both attractive and appropriate.
     *   #### 'Materialize' Card Structure
         * The 'Materialize' card structure is used to return search results.
 This structures the returns into identifiable components with an image and details for a particular return.
 This keeps each return distinct and independent of each other.
         * The user plant and the collections lists are not constructed in 'Materialize' cards but are shown as accordion lists that the user can access to view more details on each item.